-Rosholt Fair - All entries are due to be entered into the Rosholt FairEntry system by the end of the day on July 15th.
+All entries are due to be entered into the Rosholt FairEntry system by the end of the day on July 15th.

-- 6. Late entries will not be accepted.
+- 5. Late entries will not be accepted.
 No additional entries may be made at the fair on entry day.
 Entries may be deleted, but they may not be added.
 Mistakes made by the exhibitor on the original FairEntry will result in that entry being shown under the lot number in which it was entered.
-The judge has the right to refuse to evaluate the exhibit. - Entry Fee: No entry fee or rental is charged to junior exhibitors. - 8.
-Fair Passes: Amherst Fair-Youth, age 13 and older, exhibiting animals that remain on the fairgrounds for the entire weekend of the Amherst Fair will receive a pass/wristband when they bring in their animal exhibit.
-Youth 12 and under are free.
-Rosholt Fair-Every exhibitor age 12 & older will receive a wristband.
-Youth 11 & under are free. - 9.
+The judge has the right to refuse to evaluate the exhibit. - Entry Fee: No entry fee or rental is charged to junior exhibitors. - 7.
+Fair Passes: Every exhibitor ages 9 & older will receive a wristband.
+Youth 8 & under are free. - 8.
 Cattle, horses, swine, sheep, goats, dogs, cats, poultry, rabbits and alpacas MUST have been owned or managed by the exhibitor for a minimum of 90 days prior to the fair, with the exception of spring dairy calves, lambs and junior doe goats which are less than 4 months old.
 Proof of this fact may be requested if any exhibits are questioned.
-Exhibits may be ruled out of competition by the Youth Exhibit Committee if proof is not satisfactory.

-"Owned" is defined as being owned by the exhibitor or the persons who live at the exhibitor's primary place of residence (includes partnerships).

-- "Managed" is defined as having an approved Portage County Managerial Agreement on file in the 4-H office at least 90 days prior to the date of the fair for the animal(s) specified on the agreement. - 10.
-Animal Health: All animal exhibits MUST comply with the Wisconsin County, District and State Fairs Animal Health Rules and Regulations listed in this fair book.
+Exhibits may be ruled out of competition by the Youth Exhibit Committee if proof is not satisfactory. - "Owned" is defined as being owned by the exhibitor or the persons who live at the exhibitor's primary place of residence (includes partnerships). - "Managed" is defined as having an approved Portage County Managerial Agreement on file in the 4-H office at least 90 days prior to the date of the fair for the animal(s) specified on the agreement. - 9.
+All animals brought to the fair by exhibitors must be fair exhibits. - 10.
+Animal Health: All animal exhibits MUST comply with the Animal Health Regulations Fairs and Shows in Wisconsin: Season 2023 listed in this fair book.
 All health papers for large animals and poultry (blood test reports and health certificates) MUST be turned in to the barn supervisor or designated person, at the time the animals are being unloaded.
 Any animal showing signs of infectious disease or deemed unhealthy by the fair appointed veterinarians, will be sent home.
 Health papers for dogs must be presented to the designated person before exhibitor numbers will be distributed.
-Any animal which does not have proof of required blood tests or vaccinations will not be allowed to be exhibited.
+Any animal which does not have proof of required blood tests, health certificate or vaccinations, will not be allowed to be exhibited.